denten-books/plain-text/1-metaphor.md

 literally.
 They create connections that with time become habituated and invisible to their users.
 In other words, taken for literal truth, the metaphor loses its quality of mediation of ferrying across.
-For example, for many readers the very idea of a "dead metaphor" itself may no longer evoke death.
+For example, for many readers the idea of a "dead metaphor" itself may no longer evoke death.
 Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "convention" or "idiom" without the gruesome connotations.[^ln4-dead] Without connotation, that is without doing its job of invoking other related explanatory domains, the metaphor withers.
 In Shelley's